Did you know that there were over 150 million pieces of direct mail sent out in 2015 alone?

 They offer direct mail designs for $269, $399, $799, $1,299 with different packages.

 The most important element of direct mail material is the sales copy.
-This is why you need to hire a copywriter, such as myself, to ensure that you have copy that converts.
+This is why you need to hire a copywriter, such as myself, to ensure that you have direct mail copy that converts.

 They use storytelling, calls to action, and other strategies to make the customer drool at the mouth before taking out their credit card.